mamedev/mame/docs/source/commandline/commandline-all.rst

 .. _mame-commandline-listdevices:

-**-listdevices** / **-ld** [<*gamename|wildcard*>]
+**-listdevices** / **-ld** [<*pattern*>]

-        Displays a list of all devices known to be hooked up to a game.
+        Displays a list of all devices known to be hooked up to a system.
 The ":" is considered the game itself with the devices list being attached to give the user a better understanding of what the emulation is using.
+If slots are populated with devices, any additional slots those devices provide will be visible with **-listdevices** as well.
+For instance, installing a floppy controller into a PC will expose the disk drive slots.

 .. _mame-commandline-listslots:

-**-listslots** [<*gamename|wildcard*>]
+**-listslots** [<*pattern*>]

         Show available slots and options for each slot (if available).
 Primarily used for MAME to allow control over internal plug-in cards, much like PCs needing video, sound and other expansion cards.

+		If slots are populated with devices, any additional slots those devices provide will be visible with **-listslots** as well.
+For instance, installing a floppy controller into a PC will expose the disk drive slots.

         The slot name (e.g. **ctrl1**) can be used from the command line (**-ctrl1** in this case)

 .. _mame-commandline-listmedia:

-**-listmedia** / **-lm** [<*gamename|wildcard*>]
+**-listmedia** / **-lm** [<*pattern*>]

-        List available media that the chosen game or system allows to be used.
-This includes media types (cartridge, cassette, diskette and more) as well as common file extentions which are supported.
+        List available media that the chosen system allows to be used.
+This includes media types (cartridge, cassette, diskette and more) as well as common file extensions which are supported.

 .. _mame-commandline-listsoftware:

-**-listsoftware** [<*gamename|wildcard*>]
+**-listsoftware** [<*pattern*>]

-        Posts to screen all software lists which can be used by the entered gamename or system.
+        Posts to screen all software lists which can be used by the entered *pattern* or system.
 Note that this is simply a copy/paste of the .XML file which reside in the HASH folder which are allowed to be used.

 .. _mame-commandline-verifysoftware:

-**-verifysoftware** [<*gamename|wildcard*>]
+**-verifysoftware** [<*pattern*>]

 	Checks for invalid or missing ROM images in your software lists.
-By default all drivers that have valid ZIP files or directories in the rompath are verified; however, you can limit this list by specifying a specific driver name or wildcard after the -verifysoftware command.
+By default all drivers that have valid ZIP files or directories in the rompath are verified; however, you can limit this list by specifying a specific driver name or *pattern* after the -verifysoftware command.

 .. _mame-commandline-getsoftlist:

-**-getsoftlist** [<*gamename|wildcard*>]
+**-getsoftlist** [<*pattern*>]

         Posts to screen a specific software list which matches with the gamename provided.